Noorulhuda-Usman/Noorulhuda-Usman/README.md

 I'm a final-year Computer Science student passionate about technology and committed to continuously learning and growing in the field.
 I aim to leverage my skills and experience to contribute to innovative projects and make a meaningful impact.

 - 🎓 **Education**: Final Year CS Student
-- 🌱 **Currently Learning**: HTML and expanding my knowledge in web development.
+- 🌱 **Currently Learning**: HTML, CSS and expanding my knowledge in web development.

 ## 🔧 Technologies & Tools